Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Assessing the impact of future temperatures on French mortality projections

 Figure~\ref{fig_attrib_global} breaks down the evolution of attributable fractions related to hot and cold temperatures according to the RCP scenarios for the period 2020-2100 and all population.
-The presented $95\%$ confidence intervals combine, for each RCP scenario, the estimation error associated with the coefficients $\thetavec_k$, measured by 1,000 bootstrap replications, and the uncertainty related to different climate models listed in~\ref{tab:list_climate_models}.
+The presented $95\%$ confidence intervals combine, for each RCP scenario, the estimation error associated with the coefficients $\thetavec_{k}^{(g)}$, measured by 1,000 bootstrap replications, and the uncertainty related to different climate models listed in Table~\ref{tab:list_climate_models}.
 Similar to Figure~\ref{fig_temp_decomp}, we examine the evolution of components associated with moderate cold and hot days and extreme cold and hot days.
 Firstly, we observe a relatively stable overall effect of mean temperatures until the end of the century in the RCP2.6 scenario and a slightly decreasing effect in the RCP4.5 scenario for women and men.
 The RCP4.5 scenario is also characterized by a decrease in the effect of moderate cold and a progressive increase in the effect of extreme heat.
 It is noteworthy that there is an increase in the uncertainty of the effect of extreme heat over time.

 The RCP8.5 scenario exhibits a different behavior.
 Specifically, it shows a more pronounced decrease over time than the RCP4.5 scenario in the effect of moderate cold temperatures, which is the main component of temperature-attributable mortality for both women and men.
 Concurrently, a marked increase in the effect of extreme heat is observed starting from the 2050s.
-However, as highlighted in Appendix~\ref{subsec:app_attrib_fraction_sex_age}, this increase is not sufficient to reverse the overall declining trend in the effect of temperatures over the century for the males.
-For the female population, we observe a resurgence in the effect of temperatures towards the end of the century, as well as greater uncertainty in temperature-attributable mortality.
+However, as highlighted in Appendix~\ref{subsec:app_attrib_fraction_sex_age}, this increase is not sufficient to reverse the overall declining trend in the effect of temperatures over the century for the males, except for those aged between 0 and 64 years.
+For the female population, we observe a slight resurgence in the effect of temperatures towards the end of the century, as well as greater uncertainty in temperature-attributable mortality.

 It is also noteworthy that the effects of temperatures vary according to geographical locations \citep{martinez-solanas_projections_2021}.
 To illustrate this pronounced effect between the north and south of France, we simulate the trajectory of attributable fractions for different French cities across the country, namely Brest, Marseille, Paris, Perpignan, and Strasbourg, using data from DRIAS.
 Detailed results are presented in Appendix~\ref{subsec:app_attrib_fraction_city}.
 For this purpose, we employ the DLNM model estimated on the daily mortality data of Metropolitan France as presented in Section~\ref{subsec:calibrating_dlnm}.
 This is an approximation that could be improved by having access to time-series of death counts per city.
 Indeed, each of the sub-populations residing there may have specific adaptation capacities to hot and cold temperatures, e.g. air conditioning or thermal insulation of buildings, which we do not account for.